eeev/mless/homework2/README.md

 As a result, I compare model performance across different time episodes.
 At this time I assume my plotting code/notebook is adjustable to different stations; It should also be possible to run inference for different stations and use the trained models as-is.

-> I noticed an issue with notebook 3, where the .pkl data is prepared.
+> I noticed an issue (or is this by design?) with notebook 3, where the .pkl data is prepared.
 To start, the `create_sequences(...)` method creates sequences for all (3) stations correctly and concatenates results.
 However, then the train/test split is performed temporally across all stations.
 This is problematic, and we can easily check this: if querying the pkl for train/test datasets, we find that no test dataset for station "DEBW073" exists, or rather, said station is not part of the global test dataset.
 The last cells in notebook 3 elaborate on this.

 In order to avoid confusion on the construction of train/test datasets, and which were used for what models, I implemented the following in notebook 3:
 - X_train_corrected.pkl - contains sequenced priors for all 3 stations based on 80% of per-station data for training